nuxt/docs/en/blog/creating-blog-with-nuxt-content.md

 yarn add @nuxt/content
 ```

-Then you can add it to your modules property inside your nuxt.config file.
+Then we can add it to our modules property inside our nuxt.config file.

 `nuxt.config.js`